-Hair loss – it's normal to lose 100-150 hairs per day and your body will replace these normally.
+It's normal to lose 100 to 150 hairs per day, as your body replaces these normally.
 When hair loss is more than this, you'll likely notice thinning on the scalp.

 - Many treatable or reversible things may contribute to hair loss including:

 - Nutritional deficiencies